 You may be aware that the Musicians of the Utah Symphony have recently started a new educational outreach effort in Haiti.
-The origin story of the Haitian National Orchestra Institute (HNOI) has to do with the longtime friendship between Utah Symphony cellist John Eckstein, and BLUME Haiti (Building Leaders Using Music Education) president Janet Anthony.
-In short, 17 Musicians of the Utah Symphony and Maestro Thierry Fischer traveled to Cap Haitien in late March 2018 for the second annual HNOI.
+The origin story of the Haiti Orchestra Institute (HOI) has to do with the longtime friendship between Utah Symphony cellist John Eckstein, and BLUME Haiti (Building Leaders Using Music Education) president Janet Anthony.
+In short, 17 Musicians of the Utah Symphony and Maestro Thierry Fischer traveled to Cap Haitien in late March 2018 for the second annual HOI.

 One hundred of the most advanced musicians from throughout Haiti were selected by audition to form an orchestra, and experience an intense week filled with private and group lessons, sectionals and full orchestra rehearsals.
 The Institute culminated in an inspired performance of Tchaikovsky’s Symphony No. 5 led by our very own Maestro Fischer.
 This year, in an effort to chronicle our project, we brought a film crew.

 Working with our students, who mainly speak Haitian Creole and French, we used all of our nonverbal communication skills.
 Our HOI students, often the music teachers in their own communities, were very hungry to learn.
 Meeting other music students from other regions of Haiti for the first time, they seemed to thrive on the excitement and creative energy all around them.
 The students also realized the significance of working with a conductor of international stature, and professional orchestral musicians working directly with small groups.
 But the learning occurred both ways.
 It opened our eyes on so many levels, and the Utah Symphony musicians who participated have kept in touch with their new friends in Haiti via social media, and look forward to the next time we can work together.